TaitoUnited/taito-cli/docs/manual/04-configuration.md

 Basic settings:

-* **taito_image:** Taito-cli Docker image that is used for running the taito-cli commands.
+* **taito_image:** Taito CLI Docker image that is used for running the taito commands.
 The default value is `taitounited/taito-cli:latest`.
 * **taito_version:** Version of the taito configuration file syntax.
-It is used to provide backwards compatibility in case taito-cli implementation is changed.
+It is used to provide backwards compatibility in case Taito CLI implementation is changed.
 The current version is `1`.
-* **taito_extensions:** Enabled taito-cli extensions.
+* **taito_extensions:** Enabled Taito CLI extensions.
 You can reference an extension using a local file path (relative to the project root directory), git repository path or an url to a **tar.gz** archive.
 TODO example values.
-* **taito_plugins:** Enabled taito-cli plugins.
+* **taito_plugins:** Enabled Taito CLI plugins.

 Project labeling: